LindsayWray/webserv/README.md

 * When a return is defined, anything besides port and server_name will be ignored
 * When a file is meant in any definition, it can never end in a '/'

-for the location blocks there are some rules as well:
+The rules specific for location blocks are:
   * If the specified location ends with a **'/'** it will be handles like a directory
   * If it ends without a '/' it will be handles as a file
     > example of a directory: ***location /example_directory/***
       example of a file: ***location /example_file***
-  * The root will always be handles like a directory
-  * If the cgi_param is defined it will be handles by cgi
+  * If the cgi_param is defined it will be handled by cgi
   * The default root for cgi programs should be set to ***~/var/cgi-bin***
   * Only python scripts will be handled by CGI